 My background is in writing, performance, theater, acting, teaching, losing 60 pounds and keeping it off for over 7 years, surviving tragedy with grace and humor, marriage, adoption, parenting, sick parents, women’s friendships, southern folk, and children of all ages.
 I have a BA in theatre from Catawba College and an MFA in Playwriting from the University of Virginia.
 I married right after finishing graduate school.
 In 2006 we adopted a wonderful boy who is now a man and off at college.
 I never thought I would be an empty-nester before I was 40, but…life is interesting.

 I worked in the corporate weight loss industry for almost three years.
-Turns out…I’m good at it!
-I excelled and meanwhile acquired incredible leadership, management and facilitation skills and millions of anecdotes about weight loss and women and the human condition.
+While there I acquired leadership, management and facilitation skills and tons of anecdotes about weight loss and women and the human condition.
 I’ve been coaching privately since November of 2009.
 I’m currently completing course work to become a certified nutrition and wellness consultant.

 This isn’t unrelated since I coach with people about rejuvenating their creativity and because the story is under everything.
 I have a one-woman show that I’ve written and that I perform.
 Dirty Barbie and Other Girlhood Tales opened in March 2011 in Salisbury, NC, and since then I have performed it in Virginia, Washington, DC, New York City and at the Edinburgh Festival Fringe in Scotland.
 I have a personal blog called Deedee’s Living Will.
 My new play, The Sugar, opens at the Lee Street Theatre in NC in April 2014.